nramirez/trackforme/README.md

-# trackforme
+# TrackForMe
-This is the repository for our Hack.summit() project, named TrackForme
+This is the repo for our Hack.summit() project.